AWS S3 Encryption

 • provides a highly available key storage, management, and auditing solution to encrypt the data across AWS services & within applications.

-• uses hardware security modules (HSMs) to protect and validate the keys by the FIPS 140-2 Cryptographic Module Validation Program.
+• uses hardware security modules (HSMs) to protect and validate the keys, certified under FIPS 140-3 Security Level 3 by NIST (upgraded from FIPS 140-2 in 2023).

 • seamlessly integrates with several AWS services to make encrypting data in those services easy.